jungho/k8s-bootcamp/bootcamp/exercises/exercise2.md

 ### Create and deploy a pod with liveness probes and QoS ###

-* Use the nginx image from Dropbox.
+* Use the nginx image from DockerHub.
 * The liveness probe path should be '/'.
 * Configure the probe to wait 5 seconds prior to the first probe.
 * Configure the probe to check every 10 seconds